You do if you meet these criteria:

 - Maintain a 2.5 grade point average

 The program is simple.
 There is no separate application.
 Eligible students are identified automatically through the annual Free Application for Federal Student Aid (FAFSA) application.
-YOU MAY QUALIFY FOR COLLEGEBOUND NEBRASKA ASSISTANCE EVEN IF YOU AREN'T ELIGIBLE FOR A PELL GRANT.

 There is no set income level to qualify, but a general guideline is that a typical family of four with one student in college and an annual family income of $53,000 or less may qualify for Collegebound Nebraska assistance.